Who is Klymaxx?

 band continued to tour and re-introduce the world to the iconic sound of Klymaxx.

-In 2012, the band made their mark on cable network, with the release of their documentary
+In 2012, the band made their mark on a cable network with the release of their documentary

 titled Klymaxx.
 The documentary appeared on TV One and featured all six members of the all-